 Jack looks aghast.
 Then he smiles.
 He realizes he can use my immoral behavior as blackmail to get his own orgy.

-I give Bill the telephone to contact Doug.
+I give Bill the telephone number to contact Doug.
 Ten years later Duran Duran does their ‘Wild Boys’ music video, and Bill gets paid.